Making Submarines Fly

 Stephen Willoughby

-The presentation will describe the challenge and success of adapting the Civil Aerospace regulations for the Certification of High Integrity Software based around the DO-178 series of software development standards, the Federal Aviation Administration (FAA) Job Aid and European Union Aviation Safety Agency (EASA) Part 21 into the Submarines environment on the Dreadnought Programme.
-I am currently seconded into the Dreadnought Alliance (DNA), a commercial alliance between the Submarines Delivery Agency (SDA) within the Ministry of Defence and its two key industrial partners, BAE Systems Submarines (BAES) and Rolls-Royce Submarines (RRS) (Home - Dreadnought Alliance).
+The presentation will describe the challenge and success of adapting the Civil Aerospace regulations for the Certification of High Integrity Software based around the DO-178 series of software development standards, the Federal Aviation Administration (FAA) Job Aid and European Union Aviation Safety Agency (EASA) Part 21 into the Submarines environment.
+I am currently seconded into the Submarines Enterprise from Rolls-Royce Submarines (RRS).
 The regulatory authorities for Submarines, the Defence Maritime Regulator (DMR) and Naval Authority Group (NAG), have requested a more formal approach to software certification compared to previous class of submarine.
-The DNA has been delegated responsibility for software certification due to limited software expertise in the Defence Maritime Regulator (DMR) and Naval Authority Group (NAG).
-Hence why I was seconded from one of the DNA Industrial partners to manage this activity.
+My team has been delegated responsibility for software certification due to limited software expertise in the Defence Maritime Regulator (DMR) and Naval Authority Group (NAG).
+Hence why I was seconded from one of the Industrial partners to manage this activity.

-There were a number of challenges to implementation of this capability as it was not previously conducted on this scale.
-They included limited expertise of the software development process amongst the enterprise organisations, and inconsistent approaches to conducting this level of software certification activities.
-This process was introduced relatively late into the Dreadnought programme.
+There were a number of challenges to implementation of this capability as it was not previously conducted by the Prime Contractor on this scale on a UK Submarine Platform.
+Therefore, a learning curve was required for the requirements and expectations for high integrity software development and software certification in the supply chain.
+This process was introduced relatively late into the programme.
 So, I will discuss issues with introducing this retrospectively for some of the software development that had already been completed and where COTS software had been used.
 This presented a challenge to examine software development to the required level of depth as it required additional effort to obtain the relevant information.

 The improvement initiative conducted has resulted in development of a new capability, organisation and governance structure for software certification for the submarine enterprise.
 The "make submarines fly" software certification initiative is now successfully delivering with a mature and effective capability embedded into the Submarines Enterprise.